sbromberger/LightGraphs.jl/doc/persistence.md

 Loads multiple graphs from  `file` in the format `t`.
 Returns a dictionary mapping graph name to graph.

-Fo unnamed graphs the default names "graph" and "digraph" will be used.
+For unnamed graphs the default names "graph" and "digraph" will be used.

 ## Examples
 ```julia